Chen Yan (politician, born 1963): Career

 After university in 1986, Chen was despatched to the Guizhou Provincial Planning Commission (now Guizhou Provincial Development and Reform Commission), where he served in several posts and spent 25 years there.
 In July 2011, he became vice mayor of Tongren, rising to mayor in January 2016.
 In September 2017, he was named acting mayor of Guiyang, succeeding Liu Wenxin.
 In January 2021, he was chosen as vice chairman of the Guizhou Provincial Committee of the Chinese People's Political Consultative Conference, the provincial advisory body.

 Downfall

 On 25 March 2024, Chen has been placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On October 11, he was stripped of his posts within the CCP and in the public office.
 On October 21, he was arrested on suspicion of taking bribes as per a decision made by the Supreme People's Procuratorate.

 On 22 February 2025, he was indicted on suspicion of accepting bribes.
+On September 29, he was sentenced to death with a two-year reprieve for taking bribes worth more than 357 million yuan ($50.14 million).
+He was deprived of his political rights for life, and all his personal assets were confiscated.